 - e.
 If the defendant's whereabouts are unknown or if the violation raises concerns about the victim's safety, request a warrant. - 18.
 Respond promptly to violations of conditional release related to violence or safety in accordance with Appendix 5E: Guide to Bail Setting, Conditional Release and Enforcement.
 See also Appendix 1A: Practitioners' Guide to Risk and Danger in Domestic Violence Cases. - a.
-Violations related to violence or safety include any of the following: - Failure to surrender firearms (for those defendants not otherwise prohibited by law from possessing firearms) - Repeated failures of drug or alcohol tests - A new offense (whether or not the new offense has been charged), including: - Violation of a no-contact order - o Violation of a stay-away order - New assault or violent crime - o Prohibited person in possession of firearm or ammunition - Other criminal offense - b.
-Review the court calendar daily to determine if a defendant already on conditional release has been re-arrested and is appearing on a new charge.
-Obtain the police report and review the facts alleged in the report.
-Take action according to whether the case is in-custody or out-ofcustody.
+Violations related to violence or safety include any of the following: - Failure to surrender firearms (for those defendants not otherwise prohibited by law from possessing firearms) - Repeated failures of drug or alcohol tests

-• In-custody cases:

-- Add the conditional release violation hearing to the calendar. - Contact the victim to obtain information about the violation and surrounding circumstances related to risk and danger in the context of Appendix 1A: Practitioners' Guide to Risk and Danger in Domestic Violence Cases.
-Prepare a report for the defense attorney, prosecutor and court summarizing the conditions of release, the violation, and the updated risk information, and making recommendations to address the violation. - o Be present to address the court about the violation.

-Out-of-custody cases:

-- If a victim has reported a violation to pre-trial services, conduct an updated risk assessment by obtaining specific information about the nature of the violation and surrounding circumstances related to risk and danger in the context of Appendix 1A: Practitioners' Guide to Risk and Danger in Domestic Violence Cases.
-Advise the victim to call the police and file a police report.
-Obtain the police report. - If the conditional release supervisor learns through other means, e.g., probation or police response to a gone-on-arrival case, obtain the police report.
-Contact the victim to conduct an updated risk assessment as described above. - Prepare a violation report requesting an arrest warrant outlining the conditions of release, the violation(s), and the updated risk assessment.
-Complete the necessary paperwork for activating an arrest warrant.
+- A new offense (whether or not the new offense has been charged), including: - Violation of a no-contact order - Violation of a stay-away order - New assault or violent crime - Prohibited person in possession of firearm or ammunition - Other criminal offense - Review the court calendar daily to determine if a defendant already on conditional release has been re-arrested and is appearing on a new charge.
+Obtain the police report and review the facts alleged in the report. - c.
+Take action according to whether the defendant is in-custody or out-ofcustody. - In-custody cases: - Add the conditional release violation hearing to the calendar. - Prepare a report for the defense attorney, prosecutor and court summarizing the conditions of release and the violation and making recommendations to address the violation. - Be present to address the court about the violation. - Out-of-custody cases: - If a victim has reported a violation to pre-trial services, advise the victim to call the police and file a police report.
+Obtain the police report. - If the conditional release supervisor learns through other means, e.g., probation or police response to a gone-on-arrival case, obtain the police report. - Prepare a violation report requesting an arrest warrant outlining the conditions of release and the violation(s).
+Complete the necessary paperwork for activating an arrest warrant. - Present the violation report and warrant paperwork to the judge and request a warrant.

-- Present the violation report and warrant paperwork to the judge and request a warrant. - If the judge signs the warrant: (1) contact the victim to let her or him know an arrest warrant was issued; (2) notify the prosecutor and defense attorney that a warrant was issued; and (3) close the file. - If the judge declines to sign the warrant: (1) Increase the level of monitoring of the defendant; (2) document the violations for the file and provide the information to the presentence investigation writer when appropriate; and (3) continue to monitor the defendant's compliance and report any new violations to the appropriate judge.
+- If the judge signs the warrant: (1) contact the victim using her or his preferred language and method of communication to let her or him know an arrest warrant was issued; (2) notify the prosecutor and defense attorney that a warrant was issued; and (3) close the file - If the judge declines to sign the warrant: (1) Increase the level of monitoring of the defendant; (2) document the violations for the file and provide the information to the presentence investigation writer when appropriate; and (3) continue to monitor the defendant's compliance and report any new violations to the appropriate judge.